 We may earn money or products from the companies mentioned in this post.

 Not gonna lie, I’ve been pretty excited about this round-up!
-I’m such a HUGE fan of every one of these artists, and I’m super psyched to share their amazing talent with you!
+I’m such a HUGE fan of every one of these artists, and I’m super psyched to share their furniture makeovers with you!

 A few of these people I’ve stalked for a couple of years now, and they never cease to deliver jaw-dropping transformations!